EEOC calls incivility ‘gateway drug’ to workplace harassment

 - Reboot your training

 If your code of conduct training isn’t adequately addressing what employees should know and do to maintain a respectful workplace, it’s time to revise and reboot.
-Effective training should be focused on behavior, with examples that reflect your specific culture and industry.
+Effective training should be focused on behavior and diversity, with examples that reflect your specific culture and industry.

 Left unchecked, toxic workplaces can lead to charges of illegal harassment and a host of negative effects that follow.
 As the EEOC ramps up its emphasis on cultivating a respectful workplace, consider what changes you can make in your organization’s culture, policies and civility training in order to promote and cultivate a healthy, positive working environment.